microkits/microbus/README.md

   transporter, serializer, cryptography
 });

+const packet = new MessagePacket("Hi, I'm traveling around the world in a microbus! 🌎🚐")

-// If receiver parameter is not passed, the packet is broadcasted. microbus.sendPacket(new MessagePacket("Hi, I'm traveling around the world in a microbus! 🌎🚐"));
+// If receiver parameter is not passed, the packet is broadcasted. microbus.sendPacket(packet);
 ```

 ## Receiving a packet